liquidg3/altair/docs/tests.md

 to `process.cwd()`, so `tests/{{vendorname}}/modules` will resolve to `/absolute/path/to/your/vendors/modules`.

 2 . **Boot the runtime**.
 Now that your configuration is ready, you can use the boot and config to start Altair.
-You do that by requiring the `core/tests/support/boot` script and your config.
+You do that by requiring the `core/tests/support/boot` script and your newly created `altair/plugins/config!./cartridges` config.

 ```js
 define(['altair/test',